broodminder/userguide/en/docs/50_mybroodminder_v5.md

 There are many great features available in MyBroodMinder to view and analyze your data.
 Please note that there is a lot of context help by either hovering your cursor over an item or clicking the ? next to an item.

+We have updated the [video library](https://mybroodminder.com/app/resources) for Version 5.

 The quick tour is pretty long.
 There are a lot of useful features.
 Let's start by describing the functions available to you.

 The best way to learn is to read this guide while looking at your MyBroodMinder account.